MEng Mechanical Engineering with an Industrial Year

-The School of Mechanical Engineering offers Mechanical Engineering with an Industrial Year to enable any student to experience a 12 month period in Industry.
-If you have not applied for these programmes through UCAS it is possible to switch onto them either after your 2nd or 3rd (MEng only) years.
-For non-EU students it is advisable to register on these programmes before you come to the UK so that your visa can cover the complete period of the programme.
+The School of Mechanical Engineering offers Mechanical Engineering with an Industrial Year to enable any student to experience a 12 month period in industry.
+If you have not applied for this programme through UCAS it is possible to switch onto this programme either after your 2nd or 3rd (MEng only) years.
+For non-EU students it is advisable to register on this programme before you come to the UK so that your visa can cover the complete period of the programme.

 Students are able to spend a year working in industry, during which time they will have the opportunity to develop vital workplace skills.
 These can range from specific engineering techniques to project and workforce management.